NZQA Unit Standards FAQ

 3. What first aid courses currently being offered meet the minimum requirements for workplaces?

-Where there are specific hazards in a workplace that are not adequately addressed through the minimum skills covered by 6402 and 6401 or 26551 and 26552, then 6400 unit standards a tailored course of training may be required.
-Employers should conduct a Workplace First Aid Needs Assessment to determine what skills and knowledge their employees need training in, over and above those covered in 6402 and 6401 or 26551 and 26552.
+Where there are specific hazards in a workplace that are not adequately addressed through the minimum skills covered by 6402 and 6401, then 6400 unit standards or a tailored course of training may be required.
+Employers should conduct a Workplace First Aid Needs Assessment to determine what skills and knowledge their employees need training in, over and above those covered in 6402 and 6401.
 The employer should then find an Education Organisation who is able to offer a tailored course that covers these additional skills.

 4. Training providers are offering courses of varying duration.
 What is the minimum length of course I need to attend?